Account & Settings

 Password management

-Since authentication is handled by Firebase, password resets and changes go through Firebase's built-in flows.
-Users can reset their password using the "Forgot Password" link on the login screen, which sends a reset email through Firebase.
-Administrators can also reset a user's password from the Firebase console if needed.
+Users can reset their password using the "Forgot Password" link on the login screen, which sends a reset email to the address on their account.
+Administrators can also help users regain access when needed.

 Best practices for account security